Bardolph-Automation-Inc/bardolph/docs/web_install.rst

 Application Server
 ==================
+From this step forward, you should be logged in as user `lights`.

-The HTTP server communicates with the outside world via HTTP on port 80, but all of the program logic and UI implemtation is in a web app, ontained in a Python module.
+The HTTP server communicates with the outside world via HTTP on port 80, but all of the program logic and UI implemtation is in a web app, contained in a Python module.

 That web app runs within
 `Flask <https://palletsprojects.com/p/flask>`_.
 It also uses